TechyThomas/winsetup/readme.md

 Shout out to Chris Titus for the awesome compilation of backgrounds.

 *(Currently the backgrounds will only be downloaded to a directory in the user's Pictures folder.
-I'm still working on be able to set it to a slideshow)*
+I'm still working on being able to set it to a slideshow)*